dojo/docs/dojox/charting.rst

 Natural & Fixed Precision Axis
 ------------------------------

-The natural property forces all ticks to be on natural numbers, and fixed which will fix the precision on labels and can be specifid as follows.
+The natural property forces all ticks to be on natural numbers, and fixed which will fix the precision on labels and can be specified as follows.

 .. js ::